Contribution and Taxonomic Focus

 - Generating up to 10 billion molecules to fit empirical scaling laws for novelty.

-- Pair-Tuning Efficacy: The proposed pair-tuning method effectively optimizes properties (e.g., improving DRD2 activity scores significantly over baselines like Gargoyles) without requiring full model fine-tuning or external reward loops.
+- Pair-Tuning Efficacy: The proposed pair-tuning method effectively optimizes properties (e.g., improving DRD2 activity scores) without requiring full model fine-tuning or external reward loops.
+While successful, the text-based generation yields ~94.5% validity during optimization, which lags behind graph and SELFIES-based baselines that guarantee 100% structural validity.

-- Memorization vs. Novelty: Training on de-duplicated data (GP-MoLFormer-UNIQ) yields higher novelty (approx. 5-8% higher) than training on raw data, confirming that duplication bias leads to memorization.
+- Memorization vs. Novelty: Training on de-duplicated data (GP-MoLFormer-UNIQ) yields higher novelty (approx. 5-8% higher) than training on raw data, confirming that duplication bias in public databases leads directly to memorization.

-- Scaling Law: Novelty decays exponentially with generation size ($y = ae^{-bx}$), yet the model maintains significant novelty (~16.7%) even after generating 10 billion molecules.
+- Inference Scaling Law: Novelty decays exponentially with generation size ($y = ae^{-bx}$), yet the model maintains generative capability (~16.7% novelty) even after generating an unprecedented 10 billion molecules.

 Reproducibility Details